Hampshire High School (Illinois): State championships

-Math Team
+Math team

 In 2010 and 2011, the HHS math team came in third place in the Big Northern Conference.
-Awards have included 1st-place finishes in the subjects of Geometry, Calculus, and Algebra.
+Awards have included first-place finishes in the subjects of Geometry, Calculus, and Algebra.

 National Honor Society

 The National Honor Society, or NHS, is a major part of HHS.
-For the 2010-11 school season more than 50 students were inducted into NHS.
+For the 2023-24 school year more than 70 students were inducted into NHS.
 NHS consists of volunteer work and school improvement.
 Students in NHS must fulfill a 60-hour minimum of community service.